-- The CBD and/or THC concentration levels (mg’s per bottle)
+- The CBD and/or THC concentration levels (mg per bottle)

 - The carrier oil used in the CBD oil you’re using (MCT oil/olive oil/hemp seed oil)

-- Your dosage amounts per administration (mg’s per drop/drops per administration/mg’s per administration)
+- Your dosage amounts per administration (mg’s per drop/drops per administration/mg per administration)

 - Your dosage frequency (i.e. once, twice, or thrice per day)

-- Spacing Out Time Between Drug Administrations – Spacing out the time between your drugs administrations will prevent your from causing liver failure.
+- Spacing Out Time Between Drug Administrations – Spacing out the time between your drug’s administrations will prevent you from causing liver failure.
 Or, at a bare minimum, it will significantly reduce the risk of liver failure.
-Pro-cannabis doctors generally recommend to give your body 1 – 3 hours for drug metabolism to complete.
+Pro-cannabis doctors generally recommend giving your body 1 – 3 hours for drug metabolism to complete.
 Of course, the timing also depends on how fast your metabolism is.
-If your goal is to wean off Diazepam, then you’d be looking at starting with CBD oil first then taking Diazepam if necessary.
+If your goal is to wean off Diazepam, then you’d be looking at starting with CBD oil first and then taking Diazepam if necessary.
 However, if your goal is to reduce the impact of your side effects then you’d be looking at starting with Diazepam first then CBD oil.

-- Microdosing Your CBD Oil – Microdosing is the practice of taking the minimal amount of a given substance to achieve your desired results.
+- Microdosing Your CBD Oil – Microdosing is the practice of taking a minimal amount of a given substance to achieve your desired results.
 With respect to CBD oil, people consume very small amounts throughout the day of full-spectrum CBD oil to achieve results such as reduced anxiety and reduced depression.
-Doses can be as lows as 2 – 3 milligrams per serve with the average dose range being around 3 – 10 milligrams per serve.
+Doses can be as low as 2 – 3 milligrams per serving with the average dose range being around 3 – 10 milligrams per serve.
 Microdosing enables you to experience the benefits of CBD without getting the ‘high’ from THC.

 What Are The Side Effects Of CBD Oil?